qijianpeng/awesome-edge-computing/README.md

 CloudSimSDN supports calculating power consumption by both hosts and switches.
 For instance, network-aware VM placement policies can be evaluated using CloudSimSDN.

+- [CORE](https://github.com/coreemu/core):The Common Open Research Emulator (CORE) is a tool for emulating networks on one or more machines.
+You can connect these emulated networks to live networks.
+CORE consists of a GUI for drawing topologies of lightweight virtual machines, and Python modules for scripting network emulation.

 - [EdgeCloudSim](https://github.com/CagataySonmez/EdgeCloudSim): EdgeCloudSim: An
 Environment for Performance Evaluation of Edge Computing Systems.